-ASPECTS OPPORTUNITIES Strategic location as a service centre City administered facilities for kampong Cultural activities, such as camivals, often held in the region.
-THREATS Fear that the Brantas River will overflow into the housing area --------- --- ---
+ASPECTS • OPPORTUNITIES Strategic location as a service centre City administered facilities for kampong Cultural activities, such as carnivals, often held THREATS Fear that the Brantas River will overflow into the housing area • ·

-STRENGTHS STRATEGIES S - O STRATEGIES S - T

-The potential for Develop as a green Improve decent

-vertical area infrastructure and

-development, • Create cultural events ensure user comfort,

-facilitating more safety, and

-homes attractiveness

-• Potential location Create more frequent

-for parking events to increase the

-development area's attractiveness

-WEAKNESSES STRATEGIES W - O STRATEGIES W -

-• Build density is • Organise areas with T

-high, with building contextual themes Create integrated, safe,

-coverage related to the and comfortable

-approaching 100%. environment thoroughfares

-• Absence of unity of • Organise public

-building theme in benches and seating

-the region areas

-• There is no • Arrange street lighting

-temporary garbage so as to ensure security

-collection • Create an open space

-• The lighting is less for children

-than adequate

-• Benches and public

-seating is less

-organised and not

-well maintained.

-• Open space is not

-maintained
+STRENGTHS STRATEGIES S - O STRATEGIES S - T • The potential for vertical development, • Develop as a green area Create cultural events • Improve decent infrastructure and ensure user comfort, • facilitating more homes Potential location for parking safety, and attractiveness Create more frequent events to increase the area's attractiveness development WEAKNESSES STRATEGIES W - O • Build density is high, with building coverage • Organise areas with contextual themes related to the STRATEGIES W - T Create integrated, safe, and comfortable • approaching 100%.
+Absence of unity of building theme in the region • environment Organise public benches and seating areas thoroughfares • There is no temporary garbage collection • Arrange street lighting so as to ensure security Create an open space • The lighting is less than adequate for children • Benches and public seating is less organised and not well maintained. • Open space is not maintained